CongGroup/SecDev2018-tutorial/tutorial/README.md

 <center><img src="assets/eccode.jpg" width="800" /></center>

-  3. Input your contract name, choose the compiler version and the source code.
+  3. Input your contract name, choose the compiler version, and paste the source code.
 Then you can verify and publish your source code.

 <center><img src="assets/publish.jpg" width="800" /></center>